Benefits Of Meditation

 1. Combat Stress

 Increased levels of the stress hormone cortisol are caused by mental and physical stress.
 It causes many of the adverse effects of stress, such as releasing chemicals called cytokines that facilitate inflammation.
-These effects can interfere with sleep, encourage depression.
-Anxiety, increase blood pressure contributes to tiredness and cloudy thinking.
+These effects can interfere with sleep, and encourage depression.
+Anxiety, increased blood pressure contribute to tiredness and cloudy thinking.
 In an eight-week study, the inflammation response caused by stress was reduced by a meditation style called ‘mindfulness meditation.’

 2. Improves Self Consciousness